Montréal’s biggest sports venues

 IGA Stadium

-The IGA Stadium hosts numerous sporting and special events, with the highlight being the annual tennis tournament the Canadian Open (currently branded as the National Bank Open).
+The IGA Stadium hosts numerous sporting and special events, with the highlight being the annual tennis tournament the National Bank Open.
 This prestigious professional tennis tournament organized by Tennis Canada is classified as a Masters 1000 event on the ATP World Tour schedule.
-The IGA Stadium also has 10 outdoor courts (hard) and 16 indoor courts (hard & clay).
+The IGA Stadium also has 10 outdoor courts (hard) and 16 indoor courts (hard and clay).

 Maximum capacity: 12,000